 3 Myths About Cholesterol-Lowering Statin Drugs

-Although statins benefit those most at risk for heart disease, many people have concerns about taking this class of drug.
-“In general, there’s been an exaggeration of the dangers of statins,” says Seth Martin, M.D., M.H.S., assistant professor of medicine at the Johns Hopkins University School of Medicine and co-director of the Advanced Lipid Disorders Center.
+Although statins benefit those most at risk for cardiovascular disease, many people have concerns about taking this class of drug.
+“In general, there’s been an exaggeration of the dangers of statins,” says Seth Martin, M.D., M.H.S., associate professor of medicine at the Johns Hopkins University School of Medicine and director of the Advanced Lipid Disorders Center.
 “Statins have a solid track record.
 In monitoring people taking statins for decades, we’ve found that they’re safe and most people tolerate them well without any problems.
 But still, these misconceptions persist.”

 Research indicates that statin drugs do not induce diabetes in someone who isn’t already nearing a diabetes diagnosis.
 “Additionally, the benefits of reducing cardiac events in someone who has prediabetes or is diabetic greatly outweigh the mild increase that might occur in their blood sugar,” says Martin.